AndrewLawendy/css-guru/src/articles/how-it-works.md

 ### Code Smelling

-We evaluate obsolete and contradictory declarations.
+We evaluate obsolete and contradictory declarations, but our strongest feature is that **we smell the non written**.

+**We evaluate your code with the user agent style sheet.**

 Here are some few examples of many: